hariclerry/mediawiki/tests/playwright/Report.md

 ## Playwright

-[Playwright](https://github.com/microsoft/playwright) is a Node.js library to automate Chromium, Firefox, and WebKit with a single API.
+Playwright is a Node.js library to automate Chromium, Firefox, and WebKit with a single API.
 Playwright is known for the following capability;

 - Test across all modern browsers: Single API to automate Chromium, Firefox, and WebKit.
 - Use in your preferred language: Use the Playwright API in JavaScript & TypeScript, Python, C# and, Java.
 - Automate without trade-offs: Capable automation for single-page apps that rely on the modern web platform.

 The above points are just a few capabilities.
-To explore more on Playwright capability, you can check out the [Playwright](https://playwright.dev/) documentation and my [MediaWiki Core fork](https://github.com/hariclerry/mediawiki/tree/master/tests/playwright).
+To explore more on Playwright capability, you can check out the Playwright documentation and my [MediaWiki Core fork](https://github.com/hariclerry/mediawiki/tree/master/tests/playwright).

 While working with Playwright for the past two months, it has come across as easy to install and setup.
-The package takes care of installing all the browsers(Chromium, Firefox, and WebKit).
+The package takes care of installing all the browsers (Chromium, Firefox, and WebKit).
 Capturing Screenshots is an out-of-the-box experience.
 However, video recording requires separate installation of [playwright-video and ffmpeg](https://playwright.tech/blog/record-your-browser-tests-with-playwright) but they all blend in with Playwright seamlessly.

 Below are some of the benefits I have experienced and seen while using Playwright;

 - Console debug option which is very useful in an event when tests are failing with no clear error messages.
-- Scenarios that span multiple pages, domains, and iframes
+- Scenarios that span multiple pages, domains, and iframes.
-- Auto-wait for elements to be ready before executing actions (like click, fill)
+- Auto-wait for elements to be ready before executing actions (like click, fill).
-- Intercept network activity for stubbing and mocking network requests
+- Intercept network activity for stubbing and mocking network requests.
 - Seamless integration with Jest.

-### Sample Playwright test code
+### Sample Playwright code

 This code snippet navigates to wikipedia.org in WebKit and saves the screenshot.